tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 Currently paths and path parameters are neither checked nor validated, nor are required parameters.
 Response status code configuration is also not currently respected.
-It is currently not possible to configure rest onramps via swagger, raml or openapi configuration files.
+It is currently not possible to configure rest onramps via swagger, RAML or OpenAPI configuration files.

 ### PostgreSQL